Operations/Departmental Manager (Level 5 Apprenticeship)

 - Functional Skills Level 2 in Maths and English unless exempt

-It is important to note that 20% of your working time must be spent undertaking ‘off-the-job guided learning hours’.
-This may, for example, be by online learning, guided study or undertaking projects related to your workplace to gather evidence for your portfolio.
+It is important to note that 20% of working time must be spent undertaking ‘off-the-job guided learning hours’.
+This may, for example, be by online learning, guided study or undertaking projects related to the workplace to gather portfolio evidence.

 Knowledge and Skills

 - Self-awareness and management

 - Decision making

 - Responsibility – managing difficult situations and seeking new opportunities